andrewgioia/keyrune/README.md

 * New [Coming Soon](http://magic.wizards.com/en/game-info/products/coming-soon) product page has symbols but not the necessary higher res versions
 * Figure out what the Legendary Cube official set code is; currently using `xLCU`
+* Look into tying a universal `.json` (modified version of mtg.json perhaps) file into the project to allow SASS and JavaScript to share variables.
+  * This will be useful for programmatically generating a complete glossary page (gh-pages) of icons. (similar to other font-package documentation pages [font-awesome, glyph-icons, google-md, etc]).
+*